melrn/melrn/README.md

 :godmode: I work with robots

-:baby_symbol: Currently learning [html/css](https://www.freecodecamp.org/learn/2022/responsive-web-design)
+:baby_symbol: Currently learning [HTML, CSS and JavaScript](https://www.freecodecamp.org/)

-:egg: Next up is JavaScript

 <!---
 melrn/melrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.